 “CPT codes are not just a mechanism for fee-for-service billing—they are a foundational way ... to define procedures and services provided by physicians and other qualified health professionals,” she added.
 “No matter what model of payment you're using, you still have to define and account for the care provided.”

-From AI implementation to EHR adoption and usability, the AMA is making technology work for physicians, ensuring that it is an asset to physicians—not a burden.
+From AI implementation to digital health adoption and EHR usability, the AMA is fighting to make technology work for physicians, ensuring that it is an asset to doctors.

 The code set continues to evolve